SamirNabadov/Hashicorp-vault-consul-cluster/README.md

 * Vault use Consul as storange backend
 * ACL is activated in Consul
 * Vault is connected to the consul via ACL
-* Bootstrap and unseal keys are stored in the /home/ansible folder on the remote machine
+* Bootstrap and unseal keys are stored in the /home/ansible folder on the remote machines

 Requirements